 24/7 operation limits OT security upgrades

 Many PLCs power mission critical operations, which often need to operate continuously.
 This means updates to PLCs including applying security patches and enhancing the security stacks are difficult to manage.
 In many instances, once an ICS facility begins to operate, the inherent vulnerabilities within these systems remain.
-This is common knowledge amongst threat actors resulting in these systems being a constant target for threat actors.
+This is common knowledge amongst threat actors resulting in these systems being a constant target.

 Reluctance to upgrade existing OT/PLC systems